wielandbrendel/agmb-docker/README.md

 * The __jupyter-deeplearning image__ is based on jupyter-scipyserver but adds some libraries such as Lasagne, Scikit-image, Joblib and others.

-All images come in with different (or no) CUDA-libraries installed.
+All images come with different (or no) CUDA-libraries installed.
 Currently we support plain Ubuntu 14.04, Ubuntu 14.04 + Cuda 6.5 or Ubuntu 14.04 + Cuda 7.0 + CuDNN v3.
 For detailed instructions on how to build and run each of the images, please refer to the respective subfolders.

 ### NVIDIA Docker wrapper